03 August 2017 |

 11. Use cluster analysis if latent class analysis does not give you good segments

-If you are wanting to do segmentation, latent class analysis should always be your first port of call, as described in Tip 4.
+If you are wanting to do segmentation, a latent class analysis should always be your first port of call, as described in Tip 4.
 However, if you have time, or, you get uninteresting segments (see Tip 5), a good alternative is to:

 - Estimate a continuous mixture model (see Tip 4).